Vulnerability-scanner/Lazy-RDP/README.md

 3. To work correctly, the script requires the establishment; masscan, curl and hydra by van Hauser.

 4. The current version is 1.02.
 Added ability to select the method of sorting the pair login / password.
 Fixed a crash bug when selecting a script of some countries from the list.
 Fixed a bug with incorrect paths.
+Added English.

 5. Setting